aklu96/similar-products/README.md

-# Project Name

-Fjords by LibraFX
+# Fjords by LibraFX

 > HackReactors F.E.C. project conducted by team LibraFX: Alex Klyuev, Alex Yu, Samuel Bjorklund, Zachary Cush.
-Recreation of Patagonia's Fjord Flannel Jacket item page featuring the selected item carousel, detailed overview, similar products, and customer reviews; handled by ZC, AY, AK, and SB respectively.
+Recreation of Patagonia's Fjord Flannel Jacket item page featuring the selected item carousel, detailed overview, similar products, and customer reviews;
+handled by ZC, AY, AK, and SB respectively.
 Project designed as a non-functional Full-stack application using Node.JS, React, and a simulated Mongo database.
 Implemented in a Service-Oriented Architecture.